Where did we come from?

 As well as hosting the forums, we’d also like to provide another space for Australian atheists to express themselves, via posting on a shared blog, or publishing articles and/or podcasts.
 That’s still a work in progress.

 Regular contributors could be given access to the website to publish their own work, if desired.
-Ad hoc contributors could submit their work for consideration, to be published by the web editor.
+Ad hoc contributors could submit their work for consideration, to be published by the web editor (at their discretion).